Does provable absence of barren plateaus imply classical simulability?

 As mentioned above, and as indicated in Table~\ref{tab:sim-algs}, for problems that live in proper polynomial subspaces (which constitute the vast majority of barren plateau-free schemes considered in the literature), one can simulate the loss in the strong sense, meaning that there exists a classical algorithm that approximates the loss for any $\thv$.
 In the case of problems that live in effective subspaces, the classical simulability is available with high probability over $\thv \sim \mathcal{P}$.
 In particular, here we can simulate the parts of the loss that do not have barren plateaus.
 In the next section we will discuss the caveats resulting from this slightly weaker claim, but also opportunities to mitigate its disadvantages.

-To wrap up, we highlight that combining Claim~\ref{claim1} and Claim~\ref{claim2} with our case-by-case analysis we can arrive at the conclusion: \textit{In none of the standard problem instances with provable absence of barren plateaus does the parametrized quantum circuit need to be implemented on a quantum computer in order to estimate the loss in polynomial time}.
-Note that our results do \textit{not} necessarily imply a dequantization of variational quantum computing as a whole, since a quantum device might still be needed for the initial data acquisition phase.
-Still, in a way, Claims~\ref{claim1} and~\ref{claim2} \textit{do} dequantize the variational part of the model and shed some serious doubts on the non-classicality of the information processing being done by a barren plateau-free loss function.
+To wrap up, we highlight that combining Claim~\ref{claim1} and Claim~\ref{claim2} with our case-by-case analysis we can arrive at the conclusion: \textit{For the families of problems and architectures with provable absence of barren plateaus we analyzed, it does not seem that the parametrized quantum circuit need to be implemented on a quantum computer in order to estimate the loss in polynomial time}.
+Note that our results do \textit{not} imply a dequantization of variational quantum computing as a whole, since a quantum device might still be needed for the initial data acquisition phase.
+Viewed this way, our results can be viewed positively as highlighting the potential of a different learning paradigm where the quantum computer is used non-adaptively to create a classical surrogate of the loss landscape.
+Still, in a way, Claims~\ref{claim1} and~\ref{claim2} \textit{do}, in a sense, dequantize the variational part of the model and shed some serious doubts on the non-classicality of the information processing being done by a barren plateau-free loss function.